 - To get inspired on how to use our Sway, click here.

 Are your Word docs, emails and PowerPoint slides accessible?
 Make sure the content you create for students using Microsoft Office products is inclusive of all learners.
 Learn how to run the Accessibility Checker in Word, get accessible templates and more at the Office Accessibility Center.
+For more software accessibility resources head here.

 Teaching a large group and want to get them engaged?
 This tool integrates with BlackBoard, so taking attendance in a large class just got easier and giving graded in-class quizzes. iClicker is the official UTSA vendor for student response systems (SRS).
 Students can purchase a clicker or download the app.